Tacoma Tool Library

 help_outlineWhat is the Tacoma Tool Library?

-Membership to the Tacoma Tool Library costs $25.
+help_outlineWhere is the Tacoma Tool Library located?

-help_outlineIs the Tacoma Tool Library volunteer-run?
+help_outlineHow is the Tacoma Tool Library operated?

 Tools are borrowed.
 These you own.